mrdrbob/aoc-2021/README.md

 The hardest part of Part 2 was my dumb assumption that `uint` should be big enough for anyone.
 I had to refactor some stuff to use `ulong` instead.

 Otherwise, the new C# `switch` pattern matching works great here, where I can match types, values, and use expressions for cases.

+## Day 17 - Part 1

+Oof.
+I won't lie.
+My solution here is *ugly*.

+First, for part 1 at least, I'm completely ignoring the X access.
+I run step-by-step simulations trying different starting Y velocities until I find the first starting velocity that works.
+That should be the shortest y value that lands in the target.

+THEN I continue upping the starting velocity until it overshoots the target.
+That does not actually produce the highest y position, just the first one that overshoots.

+THEN I take whatever my velocity is and multiply by five.
+Then that's how many more times I will bump the velocity and attempt the simulation.
+I keep the highest successful run from these attempts.
+Five is a totally arbitrary number, but seemed large enough to come up with the correct result.

+This is like calculating pi by throwing hotdogs.
+Sure, it gets approximately the correct answer, but it's messy and dumb looking.